ChernayaKoshka/EasyHttp/README.md

 Let's break that down, shall we?:

-1. All of the _inputs_ are either `unit` or an anonymous record in this example.
-Named records work as well, but the anonymous record syntax may be more convenient.
+1. All of the _inputs_ are either `unit`, record, or an anonymous record.
    * This is because (currently), the only accepted function definitions have a single input (a record or unit type) and a single output (any JSON serializable object _or string_).
 This choice was made in order to support JSON payloads, query string serialization, as well as general response body retrieval.
+2. All of the _outputs_ are a `Task<T>` type.
+This is necessary because Blazor does not support synchronous HttpClient methods.
+   * If a defined function's return type is `Task<unit>`, it will return `unit` without reading the body of the response.
+   * If a defined function's return type is `Task<string>`, it will read and return the body of the response
+   * Otherwise, it will attempt to deserialize the body as JSON
-2. The _name_ of a function is purely for the caller's benefit
+3. The _name_ of a function is purely for the caller's benefit
-3. `SerializationOverride` is an attribute that takes an enum with one of two values:
+4. `SerializationOverride` is an attribute that takes an enum with one of two values:
    1. `ESerializationType.Json`, this will serialize the function input to JSON
    2. `ESerializationType.PathString`, this will serialize the function input to a path string.
 This method is inflexible and only supports primitive/option types.
 For example, assuming a record of `{| Test = "SomeValue"; Blah = 32|}` and a `Path` attribute of `[<Path("{Test}{!query!}")>]` would result in the request hitting `SomeValue?Blah=32`.
 More detailed examples later on.

    It should be noted that the default serialization method for HTTP methods that allow a body is JSON.
 Any that do not allow a body default to path string serialization.
-   In addition, if a defined function's return type is `unit`, it will return `unit` without reading the body of the response.
-4. `Method` is an attribute that defines the HTTP Verb to use when making a request.
+5. `Method` is an attribute that defines the HTTP Verb to use when making a request.
 It should be noted that the default method is `POST`
-5. `Path` is an attribute that defines any additional pathing to use on top of the `BaseUri` provided.
+6. `Path` is an attribute that defines any additional pathing to use on top of the `BaseUri` provided.
 If the serialization type is `PathString`, it will also be populated with serialized values.
 Format/special markers follow:
    1. `{fieldName}` - Gets replaced with the corresponding record field value.
 Optional values _are not supported_ and will throw an exception.
    2. `{!ordered!}` - Simply concats the record's field's values between slashes in the order they are defined in the record.
 There's a [significant gotcha](#warning) with anonymous records.
    3. `{!query!}` - Serializes the _remaining_ record fields to a query string (e.g. `?key1=val1&key2=val2`) Optional (`Option<_>`) values are supported in this case.
 This special marker _must_ occur at the end of the path, or it will be ignored.
 In the event that this behavior is not desired, the `{fieldName}` syntax can be used instead. (e.g. `{myField}?myField={myField}` will result in `myFieldValue?myField=myFieldValue`)